PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 This is where effective analytics become essential.
 Your pirate metrics identify problems and opportunities, but you need to drill down deeper to understand the causes.

-Use session recordings to observe real users using your product, develop solutions and A/B test them to test their effectiveness.
+Use session replays to observe real users using your product, develop solutions, and A/B test them to test their effectiveness.

 Once you've found good solutions, roll them out to your users and measure the results.
-It's best to roll our your solution to a subset of users first to make sure they have the expected impact – use [feature flags](/product/feature-flags) to do this.
+It's best to roll out your solution to a subset of users first to make sure they have the expected impact – use [feature flags](/product/feature-flags) to do this.

 Dave McClure's original framework suggests you spend 80% of your effort on refining and improving existing features, and 20% on new ones.
 It's a good rule of thumb.

 > 💡 **PostHog Tip:** You can use PostHog at every stage of this journey.
 Use product analytics to track user behavior, session recording to observe and identify real user pain points, experimentation to run A/B tests and multivariate tests, and feature flags to stagger feature releases.

-## Takeaways and further reading
+## Takeaways

 1. There's a reason pirate metrics is still popular 15 years since its inception.
 It's simple on the surface, but unlocks great depths of insight into user behavior, products and their trajectory.
 It's a not a cure-all for success, but it provides clarity and alignment for all teams in a startup.

 2. When implementing it, it's best to focus on one or two metrics to improve at a time.
 Trying to optimize all of them simultaneously is maddening unless you have enough dedicated resource to deploy.